MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/sin-function-visioshapesheet.md

 ## <a name="remarks"></a>Comentários

-A função SIN usa radianos, a menos que você especifique uma unidade de medida diferente em _Angle_.
+A função SIN usa radianos, a menos que você especifique uma unidade de medida diferente em _ângulo._

 ## <a name="example"></a>Exemplo